Supervolcano shakes houses in Italy – and wears people down

 At that time, pyroclastic flows, i.e. ash clouds heated up to 700 degrees and traveling at speeds of up to 80 km/h, killed every life up to 70 kilometers away.
 15,000 years ago there was another catastrophic eruption with 40 cubic kilometers of lava and ash.

-Expert warns of outbreak – residents appear cynical: “Are we going to die burned or in the rubble?”
+Expert warns of outbreak – residents appear cynical: “Are we going to die burned or under rubble?”

 Volcanologist Giuseppe Mastrolorenzo, also a researcher at INGV, believes that supereruptions like these two are possible in the foreseeable future.
 The last locally limited volcanic eruption in the Phlegraean Fields took place in 1538, resulting in today’s small volcanic cone Monte Nuovo.
 26 onlookers who were standing on the edge of the crater during the eruption died.